• Home

 Google Keep is a little odd.
 As a notes app, it's fine—though very barebones.
 There are reasonable web, iOS, and Android versions, and a handy Chrome extension for saving quick notes and links.
 But it's how it integrates with Google's other services that makes it so useful.

 And Keep integrates with the rest of Google in other ways.
-Click on a note and then Copy to Google Docs to convert it into a new document (you can also drag and drop a note from the sidebar if you have Google Docs open); set a reminder by clicking the little bell icon, and the note appears in your Google Calendar; and if you create an audio note on your smartphone, Google automatically transcribes it.
+Click on a note and then select Copy to Google Docs to convert it into a new document (you can also drag and drop a note from the sidebar if you have Google Docs open); set a reminder by clicking the little bell icon, and the note appears in your Google Calendar; if you create an audio note on your smartphone, Google automatically transcribes it; and you can even use Google's Gemini chatbot to create notes based off your conversations.

 Google Keep price: Free for 15GB of storage across all of Google apps; starts at $1.99/month for 100GB.